coleifer/huey/docs/guide.rst

 *not* if a member fails.

 .. note::
-    Revoking a chord member will prevent it from running, which will prevent the chord from ever completing.
+    Revoking a chord member will prevent it from running, but the chord will still complete: the revoked member contributes ``None`` to the results and the callback fires normally.
 If you need to cancel a chord, revoke the callback task instead.

 .. note::
     Unlike regular tasks, chord sub-task results are stored unconditionally